rbee-dev/mlog/README.md

  -t,--table <arg>       Table to export to Elastic
 ```
 Currently only data transfer via port 9300 to Elasticsearch is supported.
 If you have any custom ports, please fork this respository or make a pull request.

+### Further Information
+If you are interested in test data please use the following link: https://zenodo.org/record/61227#.V_zkRSQbPNE